rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MF: What is an example?

-MPT: Dates conversions can end up really weird. `00` vs `000` dates
+MPT: Dates conversions can end up really weird. `00` vs `000` dates.

 DE: Next issue.
 Should toString include the literal suffix "N".  the current spec oesn't put the N.